-- A. Environmental Limitations: Do not install mirrors until space is enclosed and weatherproof, wet-work in space is completed and nominally dry work, work above ceilings is complete, and ambient temperature and humidity conditions are maintained at levels indicated for final occupancy. - B. Field Measurements: Check actual mirror placement by accurate field measurements before fabrication and show recorded measurements on Shop Drawings.
-Coordinate fabrication schedule with construction progress to avoid delaying the Work. - Where field measurements cannot be made without delaying the work, guarantee dimensions and proceed with fabricating without field measurements.
+A. Environmental Limitations: Do not install mirrors until space is enclosed and weatherproof, wet-work in space is completed and nominally dry work, work above ceilings is complete, and ambient temperature and humidity conditions are maintained at levels indicated for final occupancy.

+B. Field Measurements: Check actual mirror placement by accurate field measurements before fabrication and show recorded measurements on Shop delaying the Work.

+Drawings.
+Coordinate fabrication schedule with construction progress to avoid guarantee dimensions and proceed with fabricating without field measurements.
 Coordinate construction to ensure that actual mirror placements dimensions correspond to guaranteed dimensions.